 - Walnut wood may come at a premium due to its rarity.

-- Displays a color variation that spans from dark to light.
+- It displays a color variation that spans from dark to light.

 #2: Alder

-These natural features make alder wood an excellent option and the best wood for both modern decor and rustic applications, including carpentry projects such as furniture, shelving, and cabinetry.
+These natural features make alder wood the best wood for both modern decor and rustic applications, as well as common carpentry projects such as furniture, shelving, and cabinetry.

-Furthermore, the abundant availability of this particular wood type enhances its sustainability and environmentally conscious appeal.
+The abundant availability of this particular wood type adds to its sustainability and environmentally conscious appeal.

 Pros